LacunaSpace/basicmac/README.md

    your board uses SX1276 (the old default), you need to modify `target-config.h` in the library.

+ - 2020-07-14: On SX126x, DIO3 is no longer configured to control a TCXO
+   by default.
+If your board needs this, it must be explicitly enabled.
+   On Arduino, set the `tcxo` field of the pin map to `LMIC_CONTROLLED_BY_DIO3`.
+With Makefile-based stm32, define `LMIC_DIO3_CONTROLS_TCXO` on the compiler commandline.

 ### Relation to other projects

 BasicMAC is a privately developed fork of LMIC, which was released